PaulAngus/cloudstack-docs/docs/source/developersguide/index.rst

 .. note::
    This section gives information for those wishing to develop CloudStack either contributing to the CloudStack core software or writing external plugins.
 Futher information can also be found at CloudStack's wiki   https://cwiki.apache.org/confluence/display/CLOUDSTACK/Home and on cloudstack mailing lists http://cloudstack.apache.org/mailing-lists.html

 .. toctree::

-.. _choices:

 Developers Guide
 ----------------